DangerousThings/fido-attestation-loader/README.md

-# FIDO and Ledger Attestation Certificate Loader
+# FIDO Attestation Certificate Loader

-Tool to generate certificate authorities and attestation certificates, and deploy them to [vk-u2f](https://github.com/VivoKey/vk-u2f), [u2f-javacard](https://github.com/darconeous/u2f-javacard), [apex-ledger-unplugged](https://github.com/VivoKey/apex-ledger-unplugged) or [Fidesmo](https://fidesmo.com/).
+Tool to generate certificate authorities and attestation certificates, and deploy them to [apex-fido2](https://github.com/VivoKey/apex-fido2), [FIDO2Applet](https://github.com/BryanJacobs/FIDO2Applet), [u2f-javacard](https://github.com/darconeous/u2f-javacard), or [Fidesmo](https://fidesmo.com/).

 This tool assumes NFC transport, and sets the FIDO U2F certificate transports extension accordingly.

-The generated certificate authorities and attestation certificates use the `SECP256R1` (CAs and FIDO) or `SECP256K1` (Ledger) elliptic curves.
+The generated certificate authorities and attestation certificates use the `SECP256R1` elliptic curve.

 Note that you have to run the loader as Administator on Windows, because low-level access to FIDO applets is blocked by default.